 It may seem counterintuitive, but one way to reduce carbon dioxide emissions to the atmosphere may be to produce pure carbon dioxide in power plants that burn fossil fuels.
 In this way, greenhouse gases — once isolated within a plant — could be captured and stored in natural reservoirs, deep in the Earth’s crust.

 Such “carbon-capture” technology may significantly reduce greenhouse gas emissions from cheap and plentiful energy sources such as coal and natural gas, and help minimize fossil fuels’ contribution to climate change.
-But extracting carbon dioxide from the rest of a power plant’s byproducts is now an expensive process requiring huge amounts of energy, special chemicals and extra hardware.
+But extracting carbon dioxide from the rest of a power plant’s byproducts is now an expensive process requiring huge amounts of energy, special chemicals, and extra hardware.

 Now researchers at MIT are evaluating a system that efficiently eliminates nitrogen from the combustion process, delivering a pure stream of carbon dioxide after removing other combustion byproducts such as water and other gases.
 The centerpiece of the system is a ceramic membrane used to separate oxygen from air.
 Burning fuels in pure oxygen, as opposed to air — a process known as oxyfuel combustion — can yield a pure stream of carbon dioxide.

 The researchers have built a small-scale reactor in their lab to test the membrane technology, and have begun establishing parameters for operating the membranes under the extreme conditions found inside a conventional power plant.
-The group’s results will appear in the Journal of Membrane Sciences, and will be presented at the International Symposium on Combustion in August.
+The group’s results will appear in the Journal of Membrane Science, and will be presented at the International Symposium on Combustion in August.

 Ahmed Ghoniem, the Ronald C. Crane Professor of Engineering at MIT, says ceramic membrane technology may be an inexpensive, energy-saving solution for capturing carbon dioxide.